verhoevenv/verhoevenv.github.io/_drafts/2015-02-21-apprenticeship-patterns-reading-group.md

 # Lessons learned
 ## Introduction

-​### Craftsmanship manifesto
+### Craftsmanship manifesto
 >As aspiring Software Craftsmen we are raising the bar of professional software development by practicing it and helping others learn the craft.
 Through this work we have come to value:
-Not only working software, but also well-crafted software Not only responding to change, but also steadily adding value Not only individuals and interactions, but also a community of professionals Not only customer collaboration, but also productive partnerships That is, in pursuit of the items on the left we have found the items on the right to be indispensable.​ ​Meaning of "productive partnership" vs "customer collaboration"?
+Not only working software, but also well-crafted software Not only responding to change, but also steadily adding value Not only individuals and interactions, but also a community of professionals Not only customer collaboration, but also productive partnerships That is, in pursuit of the items on the left we have found the items on the right to be indispensable.
+Meaning of "productive partnership" vs "customer collaboration"?
 Maybe: developer is not working for a client / does not stand underneath the client.
 They are both at the same level, influencing each other.

 * There exists a community around the manifesto, where you can recruit apprentices for whatever project you are doing.
 You need to provide a place to sleep, etc. The apprentices will hang around you while you work, and they will learn from what you do.
 They will however not collaborate with you.
 * 8th light once again explains: http://blog.8thlight.com/micah-martin/2011/12/01/software-craftsmanship-manifesto-duh.html

 ### Values overlapping with craftsmanship
-*​ Growth mindset
+* Growth mindset
-​* Adapt and change
+* Adapt and change
-​* Pragmatic > dogmatic
+* Pragmatic > dogmatic
 * Sharing > hoarding
 * Experiment + be proven wrong
 * Internal locus of control
 * Individuals > groups
 * Inclusiveness
 * Skill-centric > process-centric
-* Related to individuals > groups!​​
+* Related to individuals > groups!
-* Situated learning​
+* Situated learning

 ### Stages of the crafstman
 Transitions between stages are gradual, not sudden